ansys/pychemkin/doc/source/user_guide.rst

 Pythonic methods
 ~~~~~~~~~~~~~~~~~

-Use these Pythonic methods to get help within PyChemkin:
+To get help within PyChemkin, use these Pythonic methods:

 - ``ansys.chemkin.help()``: Get general information about a topic, such as ``ignition``.
 - ``ansys.chemkin.keywordhints()``: Get the description and syntax of a reactor keyword.